 Exceptional correlation with standard methods

-- Liquid and lyophilised reagents available
+Liquid and lyophilised reagents available for greater customer choice

-- Protocols are available for a range of analysers
+Protocols are available for a range of analysers

 Instrument Specific Applications (ISA’s) are available for a wide range of biochemistry analysers.
 Contact us to enquire about your specific analyser.

-What is the Bile Acids assay used for?
+What are Bile Acids used for?